-Whether renewable energies, climate protection, water or raw materials for batteries and solar systems - Are you interested in the sustainable use of resources?
-We at KIT, an awarded University of Excellence, are one of the few Applied Geoscience Institutes in Germany that occupy top positions in international rankings.
-You will get an excellent training and get to know your lecturers personally at one of the largest technical research institutions in Europe.
-Karlsruhe, one of the sunniest cities in southwestern Germany, offers you a high quality of life in one of the economically strongest regions in Europe.
-Together we develop sustainable solutions for the global challenges!
+Whether renewable energies, climate protection, water or raw materials for batteries and solar systems - are you interested in the sustainable use of resources?
+We at the KIT University of Excellence, are one of the few Applied Geoscience Institutes in Germany that reach top positions in international rankings.
+Here at one of the largest technical research institutions in Europe, you are offered excellent training and will get to know your lecturers personally.
+Karlsruhe, one of the sunniest cities in Southwest Germany, offers you a high quality of life in one of the economically strongest regions in Europe.
+Together, we will develop sustainable solutions for the global challenges!

-Our profiles in the Master's degree in Applied Sciences @KIT
+Profiles of the Master's Degree Program of Applied Geosciences @KIT

-Our MSc degree program Applied Geosciences offers three profiles: Energy, Resources & Storage (ERS), Hydrogeology & Engineering Geology as well as Mineralogy & Geochemistry (MiG).
-Alternatively, you can choose your modules freely from different profiles.
-The ERS profile can be studied entirely in English.
+Our Applied Geosciences MSc degree program offers three profiles: Energy, Resources, & Storage (ERS), Hydrogeology & Engineering Geology, as well as Mineralogy & Geochemistry (MiG).
+You can choose your modules from different profiles.
+The complete ERS profile is offered in English.

-Our MSc Profile Energy, Resources & Storage - ERS
+Our MSc Profile of Energy, Resources, & Storage - ERS

-You deal with the sustainable use of Geo-Energy, Geo-Resources and Raw Materials, and acquire a deep understanding of major infrastructure developments such as Geo-Storage.
-You can supplement your broad geoscientific understanding in ERS with in-depth knowledge of groundwater and tunnel construction.
-You acquire applied specialist knowledge with a strong practical relevance, at the same time you learn to deal with unknown problems.
+You will study the sustainable use of geoenergy, georesources, and raw materials and acquire deep understanding of major infrastructure developments, such as geological storage systems.
+Your broad geoscientific knowledge relating to ERS may be complemented by in-depth knowledge in the areas of groundwater and tunnel construction.
+You will acquire applied specialist knowledge of high practical relevance and, at the same time, you will learn to handle unknown problems.

-We teach what we research and research what we teach:
+We teach what we study in research and study what we teach in the following areas:

-• in GeoEnergy for the generation of geothermal energy, fossil and chemical energy sources such as hydrogen for the expansion of climate-friendly energies,

-- in Raw Materials to increase security of supply and raw material transparency (metals, minerals and water) for the expansion of renewable energies, battery storage and industrial products, - in Large Infrastructures such as GeoStorage for heat, cooling, chemical energy sources, hydropower, greenhouse gases (CCS), repositories and other subsurface designs.
+- Geoenergy generation of geothermal energy, use of fossil and chemical energy sources, such as hydrogen, for an increased use of climate-friendly energy sources; - Raw materials increasing the security of supply and transparency of raw materials (metals, minerals, and water) for the increased use of renewable energy sources, battery storage systems, and industrial products; - Large infrastructures geostorage systems for heat, cold, chemical energy sources, hydropower, greenhouse gases (CCS), repositories, and other subsurface systems.

-Your future
+Your Future

-Your commitment and our hands-on approach qualify you for jobs in industry, the service sector, in public administration, and for a scientific career (doctorate).
-The University of Excellence KIT, its excellent research infrastructure in the Helmholtz Association and our involvement in the engineering faculty of civil engineering-, geo- and environmental sciences enable you to shape your future.
+Your commitment and our practice-oriented approach qualify you for jobs in industry, the service sector, in public administration, and for a scientific career (doctorate).
+The University of Excellence KIT, its excellent research infrastructure in the Helmholtz Association, and our affiliation to the KIT Department of Civil Engineering, Geo-, and Environmental Sciences will enable you to shape your future.